Introduction:

 “With the Sun in My Eyes” itself is a prime example of this sonic exploration.
 The song opens with a distorted guitar riff, a hallmark of psychedelic rock, before giving way to the brothers’ signature close harmonies.
 The lyrics, though not explicitly psychedelic, hint at a sense of introspection and a yearning for connection.
 Lines like “That walks in the steps of my shadow?
 Who does what he can but never does it right?” evoke a sense of self-doubt and searching.

-See also Bee Gees - Massachusetts
+See also Bee Gees - When The Swallows Fly

 While “With the Sun in My Eyes” wasn’t a chart-topping smash hit, it remains a beloved track among Bee Gees fans and a testament to the band’s willingness to experiment during a pivotal period in music history.
 The song’s influence can be heard in the work of later artists who embraced psychedelic pop and explored the possibilities of blending pop melodies with more complex musical textures.